This post contains affiliate links. Read my disclosure policy here.

 These Crabless Vegan Stuffed Mushrooms are simple to make and are totally delicious!
 The filling has a crab-like texture and an ocean-like flavor that will really fool your omni friends.
 They are a spin-off of my popular Vegan Crab Cake recipe.

 Our crab friends were not harmed in the making of these savory bites.
 The ocean flavor comes from seaweed and the crabmeat-like texture comes from hearts of palm.
+They are delicious on their own or with a dollop of vegan tartar sauce on top.
+YUM!

-Gently dry brush each mushroom using a soft brush.
-If they’re extra dirty, you can use a damp paper towel to clean them.
-You don’t want to soak them because they are like sponges and will absorb lots of water.
+Prepare the mushrooms by gently dry brush each mushroom using a soft brush.
+If they're extra dirty, you can use a damp paper towel to clean them.
+You don't want to soak them because they are like sponges and will absorb lots of water.
 That will result in soggy mushrooms.
 No fun!

 Now remove the stems by gently twisting them off.
 If a piece gets stuck inside the cap, you can gently cut it out.
 You won't need the stems for this recipe, but you can save them for another recipe like veggie stock, mushroom gravy etc.